codyhartsook/opentelemetry-microservices-demo/README.md

 ---

 ## This microservice demo application has been forked from @julianocosta89's repo to add span-metric processing cababilities.
 Building upon Juliano's Otel integration, I have included a Prometheus manifest configured for remote-writing.
-Additionaly, the Otel pipeline has been updated to include a span-metrics-processor, enabling span performance profiling.
+Additionally, the Otel pipeline has been updated to include a span-metrics-processor, enabling span performance profiling.
 All the services had their OpenCensus, Cloud Operations (Stackdriver) removed.
 Only OpenTelemetry Traces were added.

 ---